Bug report #12749

 QgsExpression.Function.__init__(self, name, args, group, helptext, usesgeometry, [QgsFeatureRequest.AllAttributes])

-#10 Updated by Sebastian Dietrich about 4 years ago
+#10 Updated by Sebastian Dietrich over 4 years ago

 does it help ...

 Yes!
 The features are rendered correctly after that change.

 I wonder if it could be an additional parameter to the